FFmpeg/FFV1/ffv1.md

 ### slice_size

 `slice_size` indicates the size of the slice in bytes.
-Note: this allows finding the start of slices before previous slices have been fully decoded.
-And allows this way parallel decoding as well as error resilience.
+Note: this allows finding the start of slices before previous slices have been fully decoded, and allows parallel decoding as well as error resilience.

 ### error_status